Svetasv logo

 X Ch 9 Vs 10-17 Period 3.
 War at the start of Christ's Millennial Reign

 B2 Ch 10 Vs 1-5a Period 2.
-Pharisees lead people astray
+The Pharisees lead people astray

 A2 Ch 10 Vs 5b Period 1.
 The Greeks are confused

-We now reconstruct the passages in the right order based on the chiastic structure above and based on the ordering rules of a cryptochiasmus [1].
+We now reconfigure the passages in the right order based on the chiastic structure above and based on the ordering rules of a cryptochiasmus [1].

-We usually lead with the pivot point but for this reconstruction we will place the central pivot point 'X' at the end so that we get another chiasmus with the rest of the prophecy (the rules of cryptochiasmi [1] allow this ).
-The corresponding subunits (For example; subunit A1 corresponds to A2) are placed contiguously to form units (For example, A1,A2 is a unit ) so that we get a list of such units.
+We usually lead with the pivot point but for this reconfiguration we will place the central pivot point 'X' at the end so that we get another chiasmus with the rest of the prophecy (the rules of cryptochiasmi [1] allow this).
+The corresponding subunits (for example; subunit A1 corresponds to A2) are placed contiguously to form units (for example, A1,A2 is a unit) so that we get a list of such units.

 The sequence selected for rearrangement is: